Site logo

 Horse boarding facilities provide shelter and various other services, taking the burden off your back.
 You have multiple options.
 However, most facilities provide full-board, partial-board, and self-care boarding plans.

 Full-board plans are the most convenient but also the most expensive.
-The facility takes full responsibility for the horse, from feeding to grooming and medical services.
+The facility takes full responsibility for the horse, from feeding and grooming to providing medical services.
 But it costs at least $600/month and as much as $2,000/month at luxury facilities.

-Partial and pasture boarding combines the best of both worlds.
-The facility provides the basics, including feed and water (on the owner’s bill), at a fraction of full-care plans.
+Partial and pasture boarding combine the best of both worlds.
+The facility provides the basics, including feed and water (on the owner’s bill), at a fraction of the cost of full-care plans.
 Prices start at $300/month.

 Palomino feeding costs depend on the horse breed, size, and your goals.
 Generally, western breeds eat more, while hardy breeds like the Arabian are moderate feeders.